Kingdom of Ndongo: Political structure

 The Kimbundu-speaking region was known as the land of Mbundu people.
 It was ruled by a Ngola, or king, who lived with his extended family in the capitol, or kabasa.
 The kingdom was divided into political territories that were independently ruled by sobas, or nobles.
 These sobas governed territories (called murinda) and paid tribute to the Ngola, as well as fighting for the kingdom during a war.
 Ndongo's internal wars sometimes resulted in alliances forming between sobas, which combined murindas and created large provinces, or kandas.

 The Ngola of Ndongo and his sobas relied on other officials to carry out his orders.
 The most important position was that of tendala, a chief advisor with the authority to rule in the Ngola's absence.
 He also managed much of his day-to-day duties.
 A tendala was usually a former captive chosen from the class of enslaved serfs called kijikos.
 Below the tendala was the military commander, called ngolambole, who was also a former member of the kijikos class.

 The Ngola also had a large group of bureaucrats, called the makotas, or "the gentlemen of the land," who helped manage the capitol and advise the Ngola on important decisions for the kingdom.
-They included the mwene lumbo, who managed the palace, the mwene kudya, who managed ted food and monetary taxes, the mwene miste, who managed religious affairs, and the mwene ndongo, who was the great priest.
+They included the mwene lumbo, who managed the palace; the mwene kudya, who managed the food and monetary taxes; the mwene miste, who managed religious affairs; and the mwene ndongo, who was the great priest.
 The king also took advice from a nganga marinda, a spiritual leader believed to have a supernatural connection to the ancestors.

 Titles of nobility also existed within the political system of the Kingdom of Ndongo.
 The court was called the o-mbala, while the title of the chieftain was referred to as se-kulu, meaning "old father" in the Mbundu language.
 Similar to Westerner nobility, there was also a count called a di-kanda, a duke was called a mvunda, and a baron was called a mbanza.

 Larger kingdoms may have emerged earlier, but in the sixteenth century, most of these regions had been united by the rulers of Ndongo.
 Ndongo's capital city was called Kabasa (Caculo Cabaça), located on the highlands near modern-day N'dalatando.
 This was a large town, holding as many as 50,000 people in its densely populated district.